Principal Care Management in Pennsylvania.

 How does PCM work for providers in Pennsylvania?

 Principal Care Management (PCM) allows Pennsylvania providers to bill Medicare for focused management of a single high-complexity chronic condition using CPT codes 99424, 99425, 99426, 99427.
 Medicare covers PCM under the same framework as CCM.
-PA Medicaid provides full supplementary coverage.
-CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing for Pennsylvania practices.
+PA Medicaid provides partial supplementary coverage.
+Prevalent conditions like heart disease drive PCM demand across Pennsylvania.
+CCN Health streamlines PCM workflows including condition-specific care plans, medication management tracking, and automated billing — integrating with 5+ major health systems including UPMC and Penn Medicine.

 Medicare Billing